 Users – Basecamp Vs. Trello

 The ease of use makes Trello a widely popular option.
-It is recommended by 90% users.
+It is recommended by 90% of users.
 However, Basecamp is fast gaining popularity, thanks to its full suite of features.

 Basecamp Vs. Trello: Which is Better?